-Hiring A Home birth Midwife Starts With An Effective Consultation
+Hiring A Home Birth Midwife Starts with an Effective Consultation

-Hiring A Home birth Midwife Starts With An Effective Consultation
+Hiring A Home Birth Midwife Starts with an Effective Consultation

-Did you just find out you are pregnant and are starting to look for a midwife?
 Awesome and congratulations!
-You are in the right place at the right time because Today's episode of Apothecary Wisdom is dedicated to helping you hire the best midwife for your home birth by preparing you to have an effective consultation.
+You are in the right place at the right time because this post is dedicated to helping you hire the best home birth midwife for your birth by preparing you to have an effective consultation.
 I want you to know what to do before, during, and after your consultation so you can have the safe and empowering home birth you desire.

 This is so important because, as a society, we tend to research, read reviews, and look to google for the answers, but the sad truth is, we do that for almost everything we buy.
 And, time and time again, people just go through the motions and simply go to the first care provider that pops up.
 Tons of women will choose a midwife because their friend or family member suggested them.
 They don't go through the process of interviewing more than one midwife.
 And they are not equipped with the right questions to ask her to even know if she will be able to provide the services they want.